About the show

-How do I access the chat outside the Justin.tv web page?
+How do I access the chat outside the Twitch.tv web page?

-Justin.tv uses IRC to power their chat rooms.
+Twitch.tv uses IRC to power their chat rooms.
 As such, you can use any IRC client to join the channel.
-Connect to fredrin.jtvirc.com (port 6667) and sign in with your Justin.tv user name and your password set up as the server password in your client's server settings.
-For details on how to configure your IRC client, see your client's documentation.
+Refer to the Twitch.tv support page for IRC clients for further details and instructions.
+For more details on how to configure your IRC client, see your client's documentation.
 If you don't know what IRC is, Wikipedia has a list of IRC clients.

-Due to recent severe instability in the Justin.tv chat, we have moved to Freenode (see below), though during live streaming sessions the Justin.tv chat may still have some activity in it.
+Due to some severe instability that the stream chat suffered a while back, we moved our general chatting to Freenode (see below), though during live streaming sessions the Twitch.tv stream chat does have some activity in it.

-How do I leave the Justin.tv web chat and still watch the stream?
+How do I leave the Twitch.tv web chat and still watch the stream?

-You can view the stream by itself here, use the popup link found there, or the popout link underneath the video on the justin.tv page.
+You can use the video popout link underneath the video on the main Twitch.tv page, and then close the page.